isc-projects/bind9/doc/notes/notes-current.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

+- The NSEC3PARAM TTL was previously set to 0 and is now changed to be the same
+  value as in the SOA MINIMUM field. :gl:`#3570`

 - A ``configure`` option ``--with-tuning`` has been removed.
 The compile-time
   settings that required different values based on "workload" have been either
   removed or a sensible default has been picked.  :gl:`#3664`